 As far as the military is concerned, Pence not only takes issue with the LGBTQIA+ community, but with women in the service as well.
 In an op-ed piece from his time as a conservative radio talk show host, Pence purports that women in the military are incapable of serving in the same capacity as men, and that their sexuality serves as a distraction from good order and discipline.

 “Many young men find many young women to be attractive sexually, many young women find many young men to be attractive sexually,” Pence said in the piece.
-“Put them together, in close quarters, for long periods of time, and things will get interesting… Moral of story: women in military, bad idea.”
+“Put them together, in close quarters, for long periods of time, and things will get interesting … Moral of story: women in military, bad idea.”

 Pence’s discrimination against women can also be seen in the war he’s waged against women’s reproductive rights.
-In less than four years as Indiana’s governor, he signed eight anti-abortion laws, the most recent of which was blocked by the U.S. District Court for being unconstitutional and violating women’s privacy rights.
+In fewer than four years as Indiana’s governor, he signed eight anti-abortion laws, the most recent of which was blocked by the U.S. District Court for being unconstitutional and violating women’s privacy rights.
 The bill would have required women seeking an abortion to view a fetal ultrasound before receiving the procedure, criminalized fetal tissue donation and research and enforced the burial or cremation of all fetal tissue, regardless of whether it was from a miscarriage or abortion.

 “We’ll see Roe vs. Wade consigned to the ash heap of history where it belongs,” said Pence in a Michigan town hall.